lucaboriani/testing-stuff/texts/concepts.md

 # Concepts

+Tests should be composed using a pattern that makes them easy to write, reason about, and expand.

+One pattern is the

 ## AAA (Arrange-Act-Assert)

-Tests should be composed using a pattern that makes them easy to write, reason about, and expand.
-One pattern is the AAA (Arrange-Act-Assert) pattern, which encourages the organization of the test code in a way that allows the most readability and flexibility.
+Which encourages the organization of the test code in a way that allows the most readability and flexibility.

 In step one, the Arrange step, you have to perform some setup for your test.